Rose-colored glasses show us the world in a better light

 Enduring fashion

-Spring, summer, winter or fall, rose-colored glasses make a great addition to any collection.
-So get out there and find yourself a pair.
+Spring, summer, winter or fall, rose-colored glasses make a fashionable addition to any collection.
 You never know, they may just change your entire outlook on life.
-If not, you could always give that empty wine glass trick a try!

 RELATED READING: Your guide to sports sunglasses lens tints